Monetary-Foundation/MonetaryCoin-website/docs/distribution.md

 ## WHERE DO I SEND MY ETHEREUM FOR MonetaryCoinERO (MERO)?
 Use the DApp at www.monetarycoin.io, as described above.

+## WHAT IS THE TOKEN CONTRACT ADDRESS FOR MERO USED BY THE DAPP AND METAMASK?
+0x227412a7d92bca453b5e2f790fc8282ca2e1a686

 ### DO NOT SEND ETH FROM AN EXCHANGE.
 If you send ETH to the MonetaryCoinERO Token Distribution Contract from an exchange account, your MonetaryCoinERO tokens will be allocated to the exchange's ETH account and you may never receive or be able to recover your MonetaryCoinERO tokens.

 ## WHERE DO I SEND MY ETHEREUM FOR MonetaryCoinCHI (MCHI)?
 Use the DApp at www.monetarycoin.io, as described above.

+## WHAT IS THE TOKEN CONTRACT ADDRESS FOR MCHI USED BY THE DAPP AND METAMASK?
+0x6644fc3e5224d28ba9172bfaa21359d43bbd4190

 ### DO NOT SEND ETH FROM AN EXCHANGE.
 If you send ETH to the MonetaryCoinCHI Token Distribution Contract from an exchange account, your MonetaryCoinCHI tokens will be allocated to the exchange's ETH account and you may never receive or be able to recover your MonetaryCoinCHI tokens.